MTgeophysics/mtpy/README.md

-MTpy: A Python toolbox for standard Magnetotulleric (MT) data processing
+MTpy: A Python toolbox for standard Magnetotelluric (MT) data processing analysis and visualization
 ====

-This repository is forked from https://github.com/geophysics/mtpy/tree/ak, by Fei Zhang 2016-11-16.
+This repository is forked from https://github.com/geophysics/mtpy/tree/ak on 2016-11-16.

 License